benjamincrozat/content/posts/laravel-11-upgrade-guide.md

 - Your project is in a precarious state due to the lack of tests.
 - Or it is in a stable state.
 Upgrading for the sake of upgrading is not the best way to invest your time and energy.

-If you consider upgrading it after reading this, go for it!
+If you still consider upgrading it after reading this, go for it!
 It's probably the right decision.

 But if you're taking the cautious approach, take the two years of support the team offers for Laravel 10 to fix your project first.